 We are the co-creators of our own reality experience and masters of our own destiny.
 Yet, many people create, attract and manifest unconsciously, instead of deliberately.
 This merely casts them in the role of ill-fated victim of their own circumstance, or misguided delinquent, or selfish evil-doer.
 Are you a survivor, or a sinner?
 Or are you a deliberate co-creator?

 It is a myth that everyone is supposed to meet a ‘soulmate’ in this lifetime.
-Don’t get me wrong, soulmate connections do exist, but this phenomenon is quite rare.
+Don’t get me wrong, soulmate connections do exist, but in my work I have found this phenomenon to be quite rare.
 It is a singular spiritual anomaly that is certainly not predestined for most of us.

-Mediumship is not a dog and pony show for applause or viewer ratings.
-It seeks to validate, console, heal and uplift.
-It's after all a phone call from God.
+The modern psychic medium faces the challenge of remaining true to a spiritual calling, despite the sometimes unrealistic client expectations engendered by popular culture.
+Mediumship is in truth not a dog and pony show aimed at applause or viewer ratings.
+It is a spiritual endeavor that seeks to validate, console, heal and uplift.
+It's a blessing from beyond... like a phone call from God.

 Standing at the gateway to the Norse-Germanic underworld, Goddess Hel reminded me to live in the fullness of every day by stepping into its abundant miracles.

 The Irish believe yellow butterflies to be an indicator of the peaceful transition of departed souls.
 And in Christian tradition yellow butterflies are symbolic of the Christ’s resurrection from death.
 They are also regarded as a sign of the presence of angels.
 Would Hel’s dark waters ultimately leave me with a message of hope?